 In a typical organization, marketing is regularly pushing out new resources, updating brochures, and modifying messaging, all in hopes of supporting the sales force and helping them close sales.

-However, because the sales force is often spread out across a state, a country or even around the world, it can be difficult (sometimes impossible) to stay in front of every sales person to ensure they are each aware of the new materials being created to help them.
+However, because the sales force is often spread out across a state, a country, or even around the world, it can be difficult (sometimes impossible) to stay in front of every salesperson to ensure they are aware of the new materials being created to help them.

-This leads sales reps to “go rogue”, creating their own materials, using outdated pieces or just going without marketing support when they can't find anything to support their specific sales situation.
+This leads sales reps to “go rogue," creating their own materials, using outdated pieces or just going without marketing support when they can't find anything to support their specific sales situation.

 So what are companies in this situation to do?
 Go mobile.

-That’s right.
-Go mobile with your sales and marketing strategy.
-Sales and marketing mobile apps aren't just fun and cool ways for sales reps to communicate with customers and prospects; they are also really great tools for increasing communication between sales and marketing.
+With the right functionality, sales and marketing mobile apps aren't just fun and cool ways for sales reps to communicate with customers and prospects; they are also really great tools for increasing communication between sales and marketing.

-Here are just a few of the ways mobile apps can help align sales and marketing:
+Here's how mobile apps can help align sales and marketing:

-- Real-time Updates: With a mobile CMS, marketing can push out new and revised resources as they become available.
+With a mobile CMS, marketing can push out new and revised resources as they become available.
 Each time an update is made or a new resource is published, the sales reps can be notified through the app.

-- Support for Internal and External Communication: These mobile apps can be designed and developed both for external use, such as demonstrating product benefits and competitor comparisons to prospects, and for internal use, such as just-in-time sales training and development.
+These mobile apps can be designed and developed both for external use, such as demonstrating product benefits and competitor comparisons to prospects, and for internal use, such as just-in-time sales training and development.